Large-scale magnetic field in the Monoceros OB-1 East molecular cloud

-We find that the strength is around 17 $\mu$G, 5 $\mu$G and 6 $\mu$G in the North-Main, North-Western, and North-Eastern regions respectively, or globally of the order of 10 $\mu$G. The uncertainties are estimated from the propagation of the standard error between the data and the fit.
-Although the determination of the magnetic field strength using the CF method and the approach adopted here are subject to several assumptions, the relative analysis of the result in different regions allows us to conclude that the North-Western region has a larger turbulent component ($\langle B_t^2 \rangle / \langle B_0^2 \rangle \simeq 0.67$ compared to $\simeq 0.14$ and $0.
+We find that the strength is around 17 $\mu$G, 5 $\mu$G and 6 $\mu$G in the North-Main, North-Western, and North-Eastern regions respectively, or globally of the order of 10 $\mu$G. This is in agreement with the global tendency in molecular clouds at the observed densities \citep{crutcher2010}.
+Determination of the magnetic field strength using the DCF method is generally subject to several assumptions, as well as the approach adopted here.
+Supposing that errors are similar in different regions, a relative analysis of the results allows us to conclude that the North-Western region has a larger turbulent component ($\langle B_t^2 \rangle / \langle B_0^2 \rangle \simeq 0.67$ compared to $\simeq 0.14$ and $0.
 11$) with the large-scale magnetic field strength two times weaker than in {\mn} filament.
-The values of $B_{0,POS}$ reported here are tentative and the possible range will be discussed in Sect.~\ref{sec:discussion}.
+The values of $B_{0,POS}$ reported here are tentative and a possible range will be discussed in Sect.~\ref{sec:discussion}.
 As far as we know, there are no Zeeman line splitting observations in G202.3+2.5 (the Northern part).
 In the NGC 2264 protocluster located half-a-degree south to the {\mn} region, Zeeman line splitting observations were studied by \cite{maury2012}, but in that region we observe a clearly different geometry of the POS magnetic field.
 The magnetic field component projected onto the line of sight (LOS) was estimated to 600 $\mu$G at largest, using IRAM 30-metre observations of CN(1-0) emission line at the resolution of $23''$.
-The Zeeman measurement with IRAM traces the small-scale magnetic field strength in the NGC 2264, while the {\planck} + CF-derived magnetic field strength applies to the large-scale magnetic field of G202.3+2.5 and cannot be directly compared.
+The Zeeman measurement with IRAM traces the small-scale magnetic field strength in the NGC 2264, while the {\planck} + DCF-derived magnetic field strength applies to the large-scale magnetic field of G202.3+2.5 and cannot be directly compared.